gustavoflodi/aws-greengrass-core/README.md

 # aws-greengrass-core
-As part of the final assignment in Course Computing USP subject.
+As part of the final assignment in Cloud Computing USP subject.